 Tips to help you avoid jet lag.

 Dealing with jet lag is one of the worst parts of traveling for me.
 When I was younger, my body adjusted quickly.
-Today though, it gets all sorts of confused and I end up being a mess for a day or two on either side of my trips.
+Today, though, it gets all sorts of confused, and I end up being a mess for a day or two on either side of my trips.
 Traveling to a different time zone can completely disrupt your normal circadian rhythm, making it difficult to go to bed and wake up.
-This disrupted sleep pattern can affect your concentration and mood -- and all too often, by the time you adjust to the new time zone, it’s time to go home and deal with jet lag all over again.
+This disrupted sleep pattern can affect your concentration and mood - and all too often, by the time you adjust to the new time zone, it’s time to go home and deal with jet lag all over again.

 Not only are there legitimate biological causes of jet lag, but there's social ones as well.
 For instance, my wife calling at 9 pm before she goes to bed in California is keeping me up midnight Pacific time when I have a meeting at 7 am ET the next morning.
 Although it’s inevitable that traveling to a different time zone will have some effect on your sleep, it doesn’t have to make your trip miserable.
-Follow these tips from doctors and road warriors who have traveled millions of miles all around the world, and enjoys your journeys with no more jet lag.
+Follow these tips from doctors and road warriors who have traveled millions of miles all around the world and enjoy your journeys with no more jet lag.

 Start Before You Leave